 - Courses required for a baccalaureate degree may not be used for subsequent graduate credit.

-- At least 12 credits, including thesis, must be earned at UWM.
+- A minimum 15 credits, including Thesis, must be earned at UWM.

-- At least 16 credits must be in 700-level courses or higher.
+- A required minimum 16 credits of coursework in 700-level or higher.

 - Undergraduate major in engineering, mathematics, or a natural science.